The Truth Behind the Coffee Bloat

 For only a small number of people, if you are sensitive to caffeine, an overexcited digestive tract can lead to bloating.
 Many people with digestive issues already might experience more bloating when they drink coffee.

 Now, if coffee causes your stomach to bloat, you may experience constipation as well.
 This, too, doesn’t happen to everyone who regularly drinks coffee, as the beverage usually stimulates bowel movements.
 But if you’re in the minority, you certainly know how painful and frustrating the problem can be.

-Additives like cream (cow’s like, in particular) sugar and artificial sweeteners (sorbitol or aspartame) will more often than not guarantee bloating after coffee.
+Additives like cream, sugar and artificial sweeteners (sorbitol or aspartame) will more often than not guarantee bloating after coffee.
 Like an estimated 65 percent of people in the world, you could be lactose intolerant, which is more likely to be the bloating culprit, and those sweeteners are harder for the body to digest.
 Thankfully, bloating is only temporary.
 When in doubt, drink black coffee.